anpag/escaipe-room/README.md

     -   The backend will automatically import and register your new room module on startup.
 4.  **Add Assets:**
     -   Place any new images or videos for your room in the `frontend/public/assets/` directory.
 Make sure the filenames match the room ID you defined in the `ROOM_CONFIG`.

+## Media Assets
+Large media files (MP4 videos, PNG images) are excluded from the Git repository via `.gitignore` to keep the repository size manageable.
+-   **Local Development:** You will need to place your own asset files in `frontend/public/assets/` or use placeholders.
+-   **Naming Convention:** Assets should be named after the room ID (e.g., `my-room-id.png` or `my-room-id.mp4`).